Rank Dynamics for Functional Data: Applications

 \subsection{Z\"urich Longitudinal Growth Data}

-Z\"urich longitudinal growth data consists of dense longitudinal height measurements for 112 girls and 120 boys from birth to age 20.
-It is helpful to compare the ranking for individuals; as such, we highlight the same six girls and six boys throughout, as in Figure \ref{fig:zurData}.
+The Z\"urich longitudinal growth data consist of dense longitudinal height measurements for 112 girls and 120 boys from birth to age 20 and the measurements are known to contain very little noise \citep{gass:90}.
+It is helpful to compare the ranking for individuals; we highlight the same six girls and six boys throughout, with their height trajectories shown in Figure~\ref{fig:zurData}.

 We find that the two ranking methods yield similar results, with the smooth rank functions resembling the empirical ranks.
 Visually, it is clear that taking a ranked perspective with functional data is appealing.
-For example, from Figures \ref{fig:zurEmp} and \ref{fig:zurSmooth}, Girl 1 and Boy 1 are seen to be generally tall throughout, and Girl 2 and Boy 2 are seen to have significant rank variations.
-From the ranking perspective, we find that ranks are fairly stable from ages 5 until 10 and 12 for girls and boys, respectively; after these points the ranks are more dynamic.
+For example, from Figure~\ref{fig:zurSmooth}, Girl 1 and Boy 1 are seen to be generally tall throughout, and Girl 2 and Boy 2 are seen to have volatile ranks as they age.
+Ranks are fairly stable from ages 5 until 10 and 12 for girls and boys, respectively; subsequently, the ranks are more dynamic, with higher volatility.

-We also obtained the estimates the rank summary statistics \eqref{eq:intRank}--\eqref{eq:overallMixing} for the Z\"urich longitudinal growth data.
-Here as an example the ranks used are the smooth ranks defined in \eqref{eq:smoothRank}.
-In Figure \ref{fig:zurInstab} we see that Girl 1 and Boy 1 have very high ranks and that the ranks are almost constant throughout.
-On the other hand we find that Girl 2 and Boy 2 have moderate ranks that are quite volatile.
-These findings are in agreement with Figures \ref{fig:zurEmp} and \ref{fig:zurSmooth}.
-The rank volatility plot is expected to have a similar shape to that in Figure \ref{fig:zurInstab}, as subjects with integrated ranks near 0 and 1 cannot have high volatility.
+We also obtained the estimates of the rank summary statistics \eqref{eq:intRank}--\eqref{eq:overallMixing} for the Z\"urich longitudinal growth data, based on the smooth ranks defined in \eqref{eq:smoothRank}.
+In Figure~\ref{fig:zurInstab} we see that Girl 1 and Boy 1 have very high ranks and that the ranks are almost constant throughout.
+On the other hand, we find that Girl 2 and Boy 2 have overall middle ranks that are quite volatile.
+The rank volatility plots are bell-shaped, as subjects with integrated ranks near 0 and 1 cannot have high volatility.
 On the other hand, subjects with moderate integrated ranks have less restricted volatility.
-We also highlight the subjects with the highest and lowest mixing coefficients as in \eqref{eq:mixing} in Figure \ref{fig:zurMix}, showing that the mixing summary statistic captures the overall ranking trend, i.e., subjects with large magnitude of mixing scores have extensive increase or decrease in ranks from the beginning to the end of the time domain.
+We also highlight the subjects with the highest and lowest values of the subject-specific rank increases from start to end $\zeta_i$ as in \eqref{eq:mixing} in Figure~\ref{fig:zurMix}, where $\zeta_i$ captures the overall ranking trend for a subject, i.e., subjects with large values of $\zeta_i$ have large increases or decreases in ranks from the beginning to the end of the time domain.